Having trouble? Want to share feedback and suggestions? Just post in our .

 Yes, this is possible.
 Please ensure that the IAM role has the following permissions configured: AmazonEC2FullAccess, AmazonVPCFullAccess, ReadOnlyAccess and AWSAccountUsageReportAccess.
 You can then use the access and secret key of the IAM role in CAL.

-What is the default AWS region?
+What is the default AWS region in CAL?

 The default AWS region for SAP Cloud Appliance Library content is US-EAST-1.
-The cluster sizes of the virtual machines are not yet supported.

 When will other AWS regions be supported?